MareoRaft/prove-math/text-files/ideas.md

 80.  both of the following can be helpful: 1.
 A markdown/html or html to LaTeX translation for internal content.
 That way, content can be outputted on the site (as always) AND as a pdf (new feature) and as latex (the 'source' for grad students).
 2. A latex subset to markdown/html translator.
 That way, grad student written material can be translated to the DB.

+81.  just like "importance", there could be a "difficulty" too.

+introduce an edit history for node values, etc., nodes, etc.